hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/index.rst

   :depth: 1
   :local:

-The Schema / Metadata API provides the following features:
+The schema / metadata API provides the following features:

 1. Execute SQL on the underlying Postgres database, supports schema modifying actions.
-2. Modify Hasura metadata (permissions rules and relationships).
+2. Modify Hasura metadata (permission rules and relationships).

-This is primarily intended to be used as an ``admin`` API to manage Hasura schema and metadata.
+This is primarily intended to be used as an ``admin`` API to manage the Hasura schema and metadata.

 Endpoint
 --------